OctoPrint/plugins.octoprint.org/_plugins/SlicerEstimator.md

 layout: plugin

 id: SlicerEstimator
-title: Slicer Estimator
+title: Slicer Print Time Estimator
-description: Slicer Estimator is a generic implemenation to read accurate remaining time to print embedded in the GCODE file by the slicer
+description: Slicer Print Time Estimator is a generic implemenation to read accurate remaining time to print embedded in the GCODE file by the slicer
 author: Nils Hendrik Rottgardt
 license: AGPLv3
 date: 2021-02-24